 Teaching diverse holiday songs provides the perfect opportunity to teach about cultures different from our own.
 Learning tolerance and respect for other cultures is very important in our society.
 This post includes links to songs for Ramadan, Hanukkah, Christmas, Kwanzaa, and Chinese New Year.

 As always, my sequential music reading lessons are among my favorites.
 Life is too short to be teaching lessons that are not among your favorites.
 Sometimes I have to put my music reading series on the back burner while we are preparing for programs or doing a quick special unit.
 But I always try (try being the operative word) to Integrate Music Reading Into Every Lesson.
 For more on integrating music reading into every lesson check out this blog post.

 Using multi-tasking holiday lessons (which also teach music literacy skills) allows for flexibility with music reading lessons.
 When we finish a holiday lesson or special unit, we pick up right where we left off in our standard music reading series.

 I have published many of the tried and true lessons which I have used.
 I am working on adding more as time allows.
 Check out the BUNDLES below if you need to supplement your music reading lessons.

 Enjoy Your Fall Season

 Planning and creating lessons that meet your student learning objectives can be very time consuming.
 Hopefully, some of the lessons presented here will help you take back some time to spend with your family.
-I hope you are able to enjoy all the fun fall festivals, the cooler weather, and the changing of the seasons.
+I hope you are able to enjoy all the fun fall festivals (if they are being held in your area), the cooler weather, and the changing of the seasons.